pedrogasparotti/convolutional_autoencoder/readme.md

 ### Prerequisites

-- Python 3.x
+- Python 3.10 (the version I currently use to ensure proper tensorflow function)
 - NumPy
-- Pandas
+- Pandas (I only use pandas to make sanity checking in some data transformation processes)
-- Matplotlib
+- Matplotlib (of course matplotlib)
 - TensorFlow or PyTorch (for autoencoder implementation)

 ### Installation